ejparnell/understanding-binary-python/README.md

 decimal_number_15 = int(binary_number_15, 2)
 ```

 > Notice that we are representing the binary number as a string.
 We do this because if we were to represent the binary number as an integer, Python would interpret it as a decimal number.
 We can also use the `0b` prefix to represent binary numbers in Python.
-For example, `0b1111` is the decimal number `15` binary representation.
+For example, `'0b1111'` is the decimal number `15` binary representation of course this will still be a string.

 By printing `decimal_number_15`, we should see `15` as the output.
 It's just that simple!